hmalik88/myFolio-backend/README.md

-The backend is now ready for interaction.
+The back-end is now ready for interaction.

 *Please see the following link for the front-end: https://github.com/hmalik88/myFolio-frontend*